polterguy/polterguy.github.io/index.md

 ## How it works

-Magic is built upon a YAML inspired syntax called _"Hyperlambda"_, that declares the code your endpoint will evaluate when accessed.
-This makes it fairly easy to have your computer generate code from the metadata extracted from your database.
-Think about these files as automatically generated XML files, except instead of using XML, it is using Hyperlambda.
+Magic will read metadata from your database.
+It will use this metadata to generate an HTTP REST Web API for you, wrapping all CRUD operations inside of REST endpoints.
+Then it will use metadata from the REST API to automatically generate Angular components, router links, menu items, datagrids, etc.
+The end result becomes that before you've even had to create as much as a single line of code yourself, 90% of your job is already done.

 Magic is built in .Net Core, and allows you to add C# controllers to it easily.
 It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.

-## Scheduling code execution

-In addition to the above, Magic also features a task scheduler, allowing you to dynamically create tasks, that might repeat according to some sort of pattern, that executes code at some specified point in time.
+And the resulting Angular code is also very clean, and easy to modify.

 ## License